YitingLiu97/audio-diary/readme.md

 ## Challenges & Struggles
 Ideally, I would want each circle to have one color rather than a group of circle bearing the same color.
 I am still trying to figure out how to make it happen.

 <!-- Any questions you have -->
 ## Questions
 1. How to make sure the mobile users can play with it?
 2. How to make each circle generated to bear different colors rather than randomly assigned?
+3. Why the CSS effect of my #textbox does not show in my localhost?
+It shows in the p5 web editor.
+4. How come some browsers do not support the microphone input?
+How to make sure it is solved?
+How to allow mobile users to play on the phone?

 ## Next Step
 I am making other websites in the meantime to respond to hard times like the current pandemic of COVID-19.
 Hopefully, I will build a collection of these interactive websites together to alleviate the stress.